Illinois Seal of Biliteracy

 English AND Additional Language

-- Earn an ACT composite score of at least 21 on the ACT.
+- Earn the ACT college ready benchmark for the English subject area test or achieve a composite score of at least 21 on the ACT.

 - Earn an Evidence Based Reading and Writing score of at least 540 on the SAT.

 - Earn AP English Lnagueage and Composition exam score of 5.

 - Earn GPA of 3.0 in English transitional or dual course credit.